cjlee112/pygr/doc/rest/reference/cnestedlist.rst

-   Note: :meth:`dump_textfile` attempts to save information about the seqDict (or, alternatively, the PrefixUnionDict dictionary of multiple sequence databases), using their pygr.Data IDs if possible.
+   Note: :meth:`dump_textfile` attempts to save information about the seqDict (or, alternatively, the PrefixUnionDict dictionary of multiple sequence databases), using their worldbase IDs if possible.
-   Specifically, for a PrefixUnionDict (i.e. multiple sequence databases in one NLMSA), it saves a dictionary of the prefixes for each sequence database in the NLMSA, with its pygr.Data ID if it has one.
+   Specifically, for a PrefixUnionDict (i.e. multiple sequence databases in one NLMSA), it saves a dictionary of the prefixes for each sequence database in the NLMSA, with its worldbase ID if it has one.
-   Assigning a pygr.Data ID to each sequence database has the great advantage that the reconstruction method :meth:`textfile_to_binaries()` can simply request pygr.Data for these IDs on the destination machine, automatically.
-By contrast, if a sequence database has no pygr.Data ID, the user will have to supply that sequence database manually on the destination machine.
+   Assigning a worldbase ID to each sequence database has the great advantage that the reconstruction method :meth:`textfile_to_binaries()` can simply request worldbase for these IDs on the destination machine, automatically.
+By contrast, if a sequence database has no worldbase ID, the user will have to supply that sequence database manually on the destination machine.
 In this case, :meth:`dump_textfile` will print a warning message to stderr explaining what the user must do.
-This provides yet another reason why it's a good idea to assign a pygr.Data ID to any sequence database that is a well-defined, commonly used public resource.
+This provides yet another reason why it's a good idea to assign a worldbase ID to any sequence database that is a well-defined, commonly used public resource.